Inspect Requests

 - Method — GET, POST, PUT, DELETE, etc. (shows “BLOCKED” for blocked requests)

-- Status — HTTP status code with color coding (green for 2xx, blue for 3xx, orange for 4xx, red for 5xx)
+- Code — HTTP status code with color coding (green for 2xx, blue for 3xx, orange for 4xx, red for 5xx)

 - Client — The application or browser that made the request